ActiveCampaign/swiftmailer-postmark/README.md

 $message->getHeaders()->addTextHeader('X-PM-Message-Stream', 'another-stream');
 ```

+##### Notes:

 - The Transport uses the [Postmark API](https://postmarkapp.com/developer) internally to send mail, via the [/email endpoint](https://postmarkapp.com/developer/api/email-api#send-a-single-email).
-- Other sending features such as Batch sending or sending via Templates are currently not supported.
+Other sending features such as Batch sending or sending via Templates are currently not supported.